-Peas are one of the first crops that you can plant out in your garden.
-There are a great many saying on how peas should be planted before St. Patrick’s Day or before the Ides of March.
+Peas are one of the first crops that you can plant in your garden.
+There are a great many sayings on how peas should be planted before St. Patrick’s Day or before the Ides of March.
 In many areas, these dates fall early enough in the season that there still may be frosts, freezing temperatures and even snow.
 While peas are able to take the cold and even flourish best in cool temperatures, how cold does it have to be before they are no longer able to tolerate the cold?

 How Low of a Temperature Can Peas Stand?

 Peas are able to do just fine in temperatures as low as 28 F. (-2 C.) If temperatures don’t fall below this mark, peas and pea seedlings will be just fine.

 When temps are between 20 and 28 F. (-2 to -6 C.) peas can survive the cold but will suffer some damage.
 (This is assuming that the cold happens without an insulating blanket of snow.)

 If snow has fallen and has covered the peas, the plants can toelrate temperatures as low as 10 F. or even 5 F. (-15 to -12 C.) without suffering too much damage.